BorisVassilev1/JAVA/LWJGL 3/RayTracing/README.md

 * Instanced rendering might be needed some day.
 A Scene object may be a solution here.
 * Fix rendering.
 Normals are needed.
 Indexed system for normals, vertex color, UVs.
 Adequate implementation of materials.
 * Object3d contains only position and mesh.
 Something like GameObject is needed, with Transformation, Material, etc separated.
+* Light and shadows. smooth shading
+* Implement mesh shaders.
+Maybe Geometry shaders
+* Make more examples while doing al of this!
 * **RENAME THE STORMING PROJECT TO SOMETHING MORE FITTING TO IT'S CURRENT PURPOSE AS A LIBRARY**

 For the far far future: